-The Appalachian highlands have only a small area that can be defined as true high country.
+The Appalachian highlands have only a small area that can be defined as a true high country.
 These habitats are very fragile and very precious and have been under constant pressure since the 1800s.
 They are islands of special interest biologically and botanically, rising as they do to heights nearing 6,700 feet from a plateau of as low as 1200 feet.
-The upper elevations remain a last bastion of Canadian types of vegetation, animal life, and weather in the South.
+The upper elevations remain the last bastion of Canadian types of vegetation, animal life, and weather in the South.
 To appreciate the fragility of the Earth’s ecosystem, one can look upon the Southern Sixers as a prime example of the threats facing not just these unique peaks, but also the planet as a whole.

-The Southern Sixers historically are home to vast tracts of balsam and spruce forests, and their accompanying ecosystems.
+The Southern Sixers historically are home to vast tracts of balsam and spruce forests and their accompanying ecosystems.
 However, most of these forests were leveled to the bare ground up until the early 1900s, (with just a few exceptions), in massive timbering operations facilitated by logging roads and narrow-gauge railroads that found their ways into the deepest coves and onto the very highest peaks.
 Since that time, many of these forests had a chance to recover, but the twin effects of acid rain and the introduction of the foreign pest, the Balsam wooly adelgid, decimated the balsam trees again.
 Only now have the balsam forests begun to recover once more, and time will tell if the adelgid threat is over.

 There are, appropriately, six ranges in the South that are home to our 6,000-foot peaks.

 First and foremost are the Black Mountains of North Carolina.
 This range contains, among others, the two highest peaks in the eastern United States—Mount Mitchell and Mount Craig.
-One of the finest and most challenging hiking trails in the eastern USA is on this range—the Black Mountain Crest Trail, administered by the National Forest Service and the Mount Mitchell State Park.
+One of the finest and most challenging hiking trails in the eastern USA is on this range—the Black Mountain Crest Trail, administered by the National Forest Service and Mount Mitchell State Park.
 The Black Mountains should not be underestimated for extremes in topography and in weather.
 Winter can slam these high elevations with near-Arctic conditions during any autumn or winter month.
 Also, the bear population density is as fine here as anywhere in the South, rivaling the number of bears per square mile to be found in areas such as the GSMNP, the Nantahalas, or Rich Mountain Wilderness in Georgia.

 For a wonderful experience in the changes occurring at various elevations, this is a great hike that allows one to begin in a typical southern habitat, climb into enormous cove hardwood forests, and end up in the Canadian Zone dominated by spruce, balsam, and beech.
 The Great Smoky Mountains contain important virgin forests and are considered an International Biosphere Preserve.
 However, the park is bisected by a motor road along which millions of motorists travel each year; and the borders of the park are under intense pressure from commercial development that mars the wilderness aspects of the entire region.
 In addition, the park’s ecosystem is also under assault by a number of introduced insect pests and by the constant inundation of air pollution from the heavily populated and industrialized Ohio Valley region.

 These peaks do overlook some vast swathes of forested wilderness.
 But the Blue Ridge Parkway and NC 215 cut the heart of this region, marring an otherwise tremendous wilderness experience.
 However, these roads do allow convenient access to trailheads that will take you to these high peaks—a tradeoff some find pleasing.
 These peaks provide some of the best treeless summits in the East, and wonderful examples of the beech forest ecosystems in the gaps between the fir-dominated ridges.
 These lands are also great bear habitat and the bruin populations are impressive.
 One of the hardest to reach of the Southern Sixers is in this range—Cold Mountain, made famous by the Charles Frazier book and movie of the same name.

 Closer to the Great Smoky Mountains, the Plott Balsams contain a few 6,000-foot peaks.
 The highest of these summits is Waterrock Knob, at 6,292 feet.
 Again the Blue Ridge Parkway allows very easy access to these high peaks, for better or worse, depending on your view of the wilderness experience and the need to find isolation.
-These mountains contain some extremely rugged terrain with enormous vistas and plunging gorges and coves cut by clear, free-running streams and cataracts that provide home to native brook trout.
+These mountains contain some extremely rugged terrain with enormous vistas and plunging gorges and coves cut by clear, free-running streams and cataracts that provide a home to native brook trout.

 Next in height is the area known as the Roan Highlands.
 This compact range contains its namesake Roan Mountain, Roan High Bluff, and Grassy Ridge Bald.
 The Appalachian Trail is situated along this very high ridgeline and these are the northernmost of the Southern Sixers.

 After these, heading north, the AT does not again find itself routed over as high terrain until it encounters the Presidential Range in New Hampshire.
 The Roans are distinctive rounded peaks with vast areas of open grasslands, or balds (as they are named).
 These peaks are also quite famous for their enormous wild rhododendron gardens.
 In July they are ablaze with the blossoms of these shrubs, arguably the most beautiful flowers native to the Southern Sixers.
-In years past, there was a popular hotel (The Cloudland) located near the summit of Roan Mountain, but it fell into ruin and was finally consumed by fire.
-Little remains of this structure save for evidence of its foundations, which can be found by the curious hiker with knowledge of its former location.
-Today, the Roan Highlands are largely protected but heavily visited.

-range has one of the Southern Sixers—Craggy Dome.
+Depending on your definition of ranges, the smallest number of Southern Sixers contained within any of the ranges are the Craggy Mountains.
+This range has one of the Southern Sixers—Craggy Dome.
 However, some people consider the Craggy/Black ranges to be one and the same.
 Indeed, they lie in very close proximity and are often listed just so: Blacks & Craggies.
 While Craggy Dome is the highest of the peaks in that range, it is by no means the most impressive.
 Several nearby mountains provide enormous rocky faces, treeless summits with 360-degree views, and much finer vistas.